wacncontent/CustomizeTool/output/articles/automation/automation-runbook-gallery.md

 ## Runbooks in Runbook Gallery

 The [Runbook Gallery](http://gallery.technet.microsoft.com/scriptcenter/site/search?f[0].Type=RootCategory&f[0].Value=WindowsAzure&f[1].Type=SubCategory&f[1].Value=WindowsAzure_automation&f[1].Text=Automation) provides a variety of runbooks from Microsoft and the community that you can import into Azure Automation.
-You can either download a runbook from the gallery which is hosted in the [TechNet Script Center](http://gallery.technet.microsoft.com/), or you can directly import runbooks from the gallery from the Azure Management Portal<!-- deleted by customization and Azure Management Portal -->.
+You can either download a runbook from the gallery which is hosted in the [TechNet Script Center](http://gallery.technet.microsoft.com/), or you can directly import runbooks from the gallery from the Azure Management Portal <!-- deleted by customization and Azure preview portal -->.

-You can only import directly from the Runbook Gallery using the Azure Management Portal<!-- deleted by customization or Azure Management Portal -->.
+You can only import directly from the Runbook Gallery using the Azure Management Portal <!-- deleted by customization or Azure preview portal -->.
 You cannot perform this function using Windows PowerShell.

 >[AZURE.NOTE] You should validate the contents of any runbooks that you get from the Runbook Gallery and use extreme caution in installing and running them in a production environment.|